An Ode to Notre Dame

 Some people laughed and made memes.
 Some people expressed their condolences.
 And some of us mourned.
 Notre Dame is such a weirdly enchanting place.
 As it’s one of the most recognizable and visited landmarks in the world, one would think it’s a tourist trap.
 There are lots of beautiful cathedrals in the world but Notre Dame is special.
 It’s one of the oldest buildings in Paris and it’s on the isle that birthed the French capital.
+And there’s no place in the world quite like Paris.
 In recent years, visiting has been majestic for many people.
 It was so tall, serene, and intricately decorated.
 Dark, but in a way that could make one feel contemplative.
 I’m not a religious person but being inside was so calming.
 Paris is an ancient city but Notre Dame is such a beautiful and large monument.
 It’s seen almost a millennia of French history.
 Today there’s the Eiffel Tower, the Centre Georges Pompidou, the Arc de Triomphe, but Notre Dame has sat there for hundreds of years, reminding us of how passive we are.

 I didn’t have the best time when I studied abroad in Paris.
 I got cheated on, my classmates and roommate were very rude to me, my French was constantly criticised.
 But when I was stressed out or upset, I’d head over to Notre Dame.
 I’d go inside during the day and wander through the columns or I’d sit outside and people watch.
 It was a safe space of sorts.
 It made me focus on something bigger than myself, something I would always find beautiful and relaxing.
 It had seen so much through the huge city in time, and there I was, a temporary speck.
 It would make me feel like amongst thousands of tourists and Parisians, it was just me and the medieval cathedral, alone.